You may have seen the Android headunits advertised as having Vivid OS. But what is Vivid OS, and how does it differ from Android?

-The other version of Vivid OS is the Vivid ROM which is much more engrained into the headunit.
+The other version of Vivid OS is the Vivid ROM, which is much more ingrained into the headunit.
 Vivid takes over the main parts of the interface with the driver at a much lower level and can’t be uninstalled like an app.
-This is because it becomes part of the Android system rather than an app that runs on the Android.
+This is because it becomes part of the Android system rather than an app that runs on it.

 The Vivid ROM is a branch of the Android operating system that makes many deep-rooted improvements that a mere Launcher app could never do.